Czech coalition partner backs Nemcova as PM candidate

 Earlier in the day, TOP09 backed Nemcova of the Civic Democrats but at the same time demanded its coalition partner quickly find a replacement for her as head of the lower house, indicating there was horse-trading to be done in the days ahead.

-"The Civic Democrats have to realise that the situation is serious and that they have to take the coalition partners into account," Schwarzenberg told reporters before meeting Zeman.
+"The Civic Democrats have to realize that the situation is serious and that they have to take the coalition partners into account," Schwarzenberg told reporters before meeting Zeman.

 Martin Kuba, the acting Civic Democrat chief after Necas resigned, said he was ready to discuss the issue with TOP09.